 With the hectic pace of life, the easiest way to complete a course is to take it online.
 The ability to work at your own pace from your own place makes it the most convenient way, too.
 Any of the schools listed below offer courses approved for ticket dismissal and/or insurance discount.
 And you can choose any of them with confidence as they are fully certified by the Texas Department of Licensing and Regulation (TDLR).

 Amarillo’s Best TDLR-Approved Online Defensive Driving Providers

-Amarillo College offers a classroom version of the TDLR-approved USA Driver Safety Course, a course that has the highest combined score for effectiveness, showing improvement in both recidivism and crash reduction according to a recent industry study.
+Amarillo College offers a classroom version of the TDLR-approved USA Driver Safety Course, a course with the highest combined score for effectiveness, showing improvement in recidivism and crash reduction, according to a recent industry study.

 Offered at Amarillo College West Campus WCC – 101